List of Looney Tunes and Merrie Melodies characters: Bunny and Claude

 Bunny and Claude are two fictional cartoon characters in the Looney Tunes series by Warner Bros.
 Cartoons which debuted in 1968.
 They are based on the real-life Bonnie and Clyde and the then-recent film about the pair's life that had been released by Warner Bros.

 They are depicted as a romantically involved pair of well-dressed rabbits who pull off carrot heists, and their catchphrase is "We rob carrot patches", based on the film Bonnie and Clyde's "We rob banks".
 Bunny was voiced by Pat Woodell and Claude was voiced by veteran Looney Tunes voice actor Mel Blanc.
 They both speak with pronounced Southern accents.
 Bunny and Claude are pursued by a stereotypical Southern sheriff (also voiced by Blanc in a fashion similar to his other characters, Foghorn Leghorn and Yosemite Sam).

 They appeared in two cartoons produced by Warner Bros.-Seven Arts Animation, Bunny and Claude (We Rob Carrot Patches), released in 1968, and The Great Carrot Train Robbery, released in 1969.
 Both films were directed by Robert McKimson, and were his first two cartoons he directed in his comeback to Termite Terrace.

+A picture of Bunny and Claude is shown in the first Tiny Toons Looniversity special "Spring Beak", in which they are revealed to be Buster and Babs Bunny's aunt and uncle.

+Colonel Shuffle

+Colonel Shuffle is a stereotypical "gentleman" of the Southern United States.
+He has been shown as fiercely loyal to this region and deeply offended by anything that he feels reminds him of the Northern United States.

+Appearances in theatrical shorts

+He referred to himself specifically by name in Mississippi Hare (1949), following a game of poker in which he lost (three queens to four kings) and proceeded to let off a barrage of gunfire.
+Sometimes, he is shown playing a banjo in classic Dixieland style.

+In Dog Gone South (1950), Colonel Shuffle had an encounter with Charlie Dog (whom he defeated).

+Later appearances

+A Colonel Shuffle-lookalike appears in the Tiny Toon Adventures episodes "Gang Busters" and "Fairy Tales for the 90's", voiced by Joe Alaskey and Frank Welker.
+In the first he's a prison warden of the prison in which Bugs Bunny and Daffy Duck are incarcerated, and in the second he's a toy company CEO who wants to possess ownership on Buster Bunny to market toys in his image.

+Shuffle made his last animated appearance in The Sylvester & Tweety Mysteries episode "The Cat Who Knew Too Much", under the name of Colonel Louie Z. Anna, an old rival of Granny's turned villain who tried to kidnap Tweety.